-Today HowToLearn.com guest edtech writer, Sandra Miller will tell a step-by-step procedure in writing a research paper.
+Today HowToLearn.com guest EdTech writer, Sandra Miller will tell a step-by-step procedure in writing a research paper.

-So what is a research paper?
+So What is a Research Paper?

 Although it may be a tedious process, writing a research paper can be easy, as long as you follow the following procedures.

 For instance, if your chosen topic is about technology, narrow it down by looking into the effects of technology on children or how technology has made people’s lives easier.

-Looking for Sources
+2. Looking for Sources

-Now that you have a topic, look for sources and materials that will supplement your thesis statement.
+Now that you have a topic look for sources and materials that will supplement your thesis statement.

 - Periodicals, which include magazines, newspapers, journals or scholarly articles